 Piemonte's Grapes and Herbs

-The hilly region bordering France and Switzerland is ideal for dry farming most grapes, which are deep-rooted enough to withstand periods of dry weather.
+The hilly region bordering France and Switzerland (see a map of Italian regions) is ideal for dry farming most grapes, which are deep-rooted enough to withstand periods of dry weather.
 This attention to the environment and naturally produced items extends to food as well; Piemonte has said "no" to genetically modified organisms.
 But the delicacies the Piemontese say "yes" to are even more important: the white truffle of Alba, an enormous array of artisanal cheeses and cured meats as well as a vast assortment of herb products are all part of the Piemonte table.

 "Piemonte is tops in the world for its herb products," according to chef Marina Ramasso, who uses them liberally in her traditional cuisine at Osteria del Paluch, not far from the Superga temple overlooking Torino (Via Superga 44 in Baddissero Torinese Tel.
 011/940.87.50 ) Her kitchen is open onto a view of the patio and garden, and includes a wood fired stove and oven in addition to the modern gas stove.
 This link to the past isn't just for show--Ms. Ramasso collects cookbooks and diaries from the 1800s and allows them to guide her traditional cuisine.

 Piemonte - Its Cuisine isn't Stuck in Traditional Mode